SDGforskning/sdg-strings/README.md

 Currently, we have strings for ten of the SDGs: SDGs 1, 2, 3, 4, 7, 11, 12, 13, 14 and 15.
 The project group are primary contributors for eight of these; an external collaborator from Natural Resources Institute Finland for the other two.
 If you like our method and could consider contributing, you are welcome to get in touch.

-The strings available at this time (October 2023) are available for two platforms.
+The strings available at this time are available for two platforms.
 * Those with "WOS" in the file name are formatted in Web of Science syntax (and can be run in the Web of Science Core collection from Clarivate via Advanced Search).
 These are in English.
 While these strings are built for the WoS platform, this work is not affiliated with Web of Science/Clarivate.
 These files contain most of the documentation expaining how we have interpreted the strings and chosen search terms.
 * Files with "python" in the file name are python scripts (we provide both an .ipynb notebook, and a copy as a .md markdown file).
 Here, all covered SDGs are included in one file.
 This can be run against any list of works in csv format.
 This script searches with both English and Norwegian terms.
 The python searches are a simplified version of the WOS *topic approach* (see below), designed for result titles.
 They only contain documentation specific to conversion to python - see the WOS files for documentation expaining how we have interpreted the strings and chosen search terms.